Brussels to outlaw use of insecticide chlorpyrifos | DW | 06.12.2019

 The European Commission has said use of the pesticide chlorpyrifos will be banned in the near future.
 The chemical treatment, used mainly for citrus fruits, has been linked with neurological problems.

-The European Commission on Friday said it would not renew a license for the insect-killer chlorpyrifos after European Union agency assessment.
+The European Commission on Friday said it would not renew a license for the insecticide chlorpyrifos after the European Union agency assessment.

 Chlorpyrifos is already banned in Germany and six other EU countries, but it is still used on fruit plantations in much of southern Europe.